eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-- **The high-level requirements**: This annex specifies the requirements for PID Providers, (Q)EAA Providers, PuB-EAA Providers, EUDI Wallet Providers, Relying Parties and other actors in the EUDI Wallet ecosystem.
+- **The high-level requirements**: This annex specifies the requirements for PID Providers, (Q)EAA Providers, PuB-EAA Providers, Wallet Providers, Relying Parties and other actors in the EUDI Wallet ecosystem.

 - **The attestation Rulebooks:** There are 3 Rulebooks, each one